extemporelang/vscode-extempore/README.md

   - added selection formatting
   - added snippets for play, mplay, loop, eloop, mloop, mcc

+- `0.1.0`:
+  - change "connect" command to just use default host/port---there's a new "connect to host/port" port when you need something other than the defauly
+  - add an "Extempore: download binary" command (for macOS/Win, anyway)
+  - make "eval" command work when cursor is just _after_ an s-expression

+- `0.2.0`:
+  - fix bug where the "download binary" command wasn't activated properly

 ## Developer Notes

 To work on this VSCode extension (any help is appreciated!) you need to: